 It’s a common tale with users to be upset when something changes.
 Linux is not the only operating system to lose its way in someone’s opinion.
 I looked up opinions of OS X. Guess what?
 Somehow, Apple managed to lose its way on multiple occasions.
 The BSDs?
 Lost their way, too.
 How about Windows?
 Yep.
 Especially that one, if everyone out there is telling the truth.

 Ultimately, your operating system can’t lose its way.
 But you might part ways with it.
 The good news is there are plenty of choices out there.
 Just for fun, try a few other systems.
-There are a billion Linux distributions, several prominent BSD systems, Windows, OS X (soon to be macOS) and a plethora of operating systems that are truly unique.
+There are a billion Linux distributions (only a slight exaggeration), several prominent BSD systems, Windows, OS X (macOS) and a plethora of operating systems that are truly unique.
 Maybe you’ll find a way you like and you won’t have to waste your time writing an article about how another one lost its way.